 On a coaching call, the best role for the sales rep is the seller, and for the manager to be the observer.
 Managers can coach most effectively when they’re not actively involved in the selling process, focusing their attention on observing how well the sales rep demonstrates a few specific skills and knowledge areas.
 In a few limited cases, though, it’s better for the sales manager to sell on the coaching call and have the sales rep observe.

 For example, this is appropriate for a new sales rep that doesn’t yet have experience or confidence or has an ongoing development need that a manager can best address by demonstrating the “right” way.

 To the Rescue!

-- Progression of events during call may jeopardize the sale or account relationship
+- Progression of events during a call may jeopardize the sale or account relationship

-- If stepping in and helping salesperson will seriously damage rep’s credibility
+- If stepping in and helping a salesperson will seriously damage the rep’s credibility

 - Enhancing or impairing salesperson’s development, such as their confidence/attitude